Ongoing process

 In this case, the team member chooses to leave MUI.

-We ask for 30 days of notice by default unless locally a different maximum or minimum limit applies, and for you to work during that notice period.
+We ask for 30 days of notice by default unless a different maximum or minimum limit applies locally, and for you to work during that notice period.

 This is so we have some time to find someone to hire and enable a handover.
-In some rare situations, for roles such as recruitment, we may request you work only part of this period - it'd be weird to recruit people whilst you are just about to leave.
+In rare situations, for roles such as recruitment, we may request you work only part of this period — it'd be weird to recruit people while you are just about to leave.

 In this case, MUI is letting the team member go.